Quota Mechanisms: Finite-Sample Optimality and Robustness: Main proofs

-where the first inequality follows from the optimality of $\s_\b$ and the second inequality follows from \cref{res:DZ_bound} (since $x$ is cyclically monotone and hence the diagonal $D$ is $c$-cyclically monotone).
+where the first inequality follows from the optimality of $\hat{\s}_\b$ and the second inequality holds because the coupling of $\pi$ and $\pi$ that keeps all probability fixed is $c$-optimal by \cref{res:DZ_bound} (since $x$ is cyclically monotone and hence the diagonal $D$ is $c$-cyclically monotone).
 In \eqref{eq:ineq_b}, pass to the limit as $\b \to 1$.
-Since $\tilde{\g}_\b (D) \to 1$ (by our claim), we conclude that
+By our claim, $\lim_{\b \to 1} \g_\b (\tilde{\s}_\b) (D) = 1$, so